fedorovvl/tsohld/README.md

 to hash.pl pictures names imported from http://tsomaps.com/soft/config.xml (UbiCollect1_8_3_Windows config ver.57)

-# or play via mitmproxy
+# or play via mitmproxy (mitmproxy-script, all next updates only for this script)
 1) install python3
 2) install mitmproxy
 3) in linux set in browser configuration or over shell "export http_proxy=http://127.0.0.1:8080"